Interested in Hackbright success stories? Look no further than Jamie Corley.

-In addition to forging a respectable career for herself in communications, Hackbright alumna Jamie Corley took what she learned in the Intro to Programming class to build TheBridge, a network that connects the political and tech worlds through events, a bi-weekly newsletter and job boards.
+In addition to forging a respectable career for herself in communications, Hackbright alumna Jamie Corley took what she learned in the Intro to Programming class to build TheBridge, a national network that connects the political and tech worlds through events, a bi-weekly newsletter and job boards.
 Jamie discusses her background, how Hackbright helped her co-found TheBridge and how empowering women is the future of tech, and the key to positive reform.

 Can you explain exactly what TheBridge is and does?
 Where did you get the idea?